Safety Laws in Texas

 - Unusual or loud behavior such as yelling and throwing items.

 It is illegal in Texas to leave a child under 7 years old unattended in a vehicle for any period of time.
-Children under 7 years old must be accompanied by an individual who is over 14 years old, or you risk being fined up to $500 and investigated by Child Protective Services.
+Children under 7 years old must be accompanied by an individual who is 14 years old or older, or you risk being fined up to $500 and investigated by Child Protective Services.

 All motor vehicles must have 2 working headlights that shine white in color.
 Do not install any features that may obstruct the headlight such as a cover or grill.